NKRIDev/NKRIDev/README.md

 ### 📑 Skills

-- Mastery of a programming language.
+- Mastery of several programming languages.
 - Understanding of basic software development concepts.
 - Teamwork and collaboration.
 - Ability to solve problems.